ColinEberhardt/PropertyCross-Site/_includes/introduction.md

 To help solve this problem PropertyCross presents a non-trivial application, for searching UK property listings, developed using a range of cross-platform technologies and frameworks.
 Our aim is to provide developers with a practical insight into the strengths and weaknesses of each framework.

-This project was heavily inspired by [TodoMVC](http://todomvc.com/), which allows the comparison of JavaScript frameworks.
+This project is part of [TasteJS](http://tastejs.com), which also includes [TodoMVC](http://todomvc.com/) - a project that helps developers compare JavaScript frameworks.